lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/04-Advanced-selectors/README.md

 }
 ```

-Even inline, a list `<ul>` has some `padding-left` that you must also kill to perfectly center your list.
+Even inline, a list `<ul>` has some `padding-left` that you will also have to kill to perfectly center your list.

 ```css
 .list-inline {